Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 And when reality refuses ideological neatness, systems fail.

-So cities oscillate wildly between extremes.

-Punishment.

-Enablement.

-Crackdowns.

-Neglect.

-Sweeps.

-Tolerance.

-Temporary shelter.

-Permanent dependency.

-Compassion theater.

-Bureaucratic paralysis.

-Moral exhaustion.

-Meanwhile, ordinary people watch sidewalks deteriorate, overdoses rise, compassion fray, and trust collapse.

-And quietly ask themselves:
+Cities oscillate wildly between punishment and enablement, crackdowns and neglect, temporary shelter and permanent dependency, compassion theater and bureaucratic paralysis.
+Ordinary people watch sidewalks deteriorate, overdoses rise, compassion fray, and trust collapse — and quietly ask themselves:

 > Are we helping anymore?